 BAYERN MUNICH recently reminded everyone they are a powerful club with substantial financial resources.
 Furthermore, by drawing 1-1 at RB Leipzig, they also stopped dead – for now – any talk of an imminent shift in the balance of power in the Bundesliga.
-Leipzig may have held the champions, but they also failed to beat them and record a victory that would have provided evidence … Continue reading If Bayern Munich are in a battle, somebody has to actually BEAT them
+Leipzig may have held the champions, but they also failed to beat them and record a victory that would have provided evidence … Continue reading Bayern Munich – who will actually unseat them?

 IN BRITAIN, we used to think we were the only football community that truly cared about domestic cup competitions.
 Other countries were blasé about their FA Cup, it was considered to be a sideshow to the league.
 In recent years, the media, fans and some clubs have forced us to admit that the FA Cup has lost some cachet, that it is not the primary … Continue reading Bayern’s double – more nutritional, healthy and balanced